bcdonovan/qe-compiler/CONTRIBUTING.md

 Several targets and CMake configuration options are defined as shown below to test the qe-compiler.
 The standard test suite consists of a format check to ensure the source follows the configured style defined in `.clang-format`, a run of `clang-tidy` to perform code analysis, and a run of the test suite.
 It is also possible to run additional analysis with Valgrind and the Google Sanitizers below.
 CMake commands should always be run from a build directory.

-Our test suite contains both unit tests (using googletest) and integration tests that exercise the full qss-compiler or qss-opt tools (using LLVM lit).
+Our test suite contains both unit tests (using googletest) and integration tests that exercise the full qe-compiler or qe-opt tools (using LLVM lit).

 ### Debugging LIT Tests